rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 **Additional notes:**
 -The confg is set up to use two independent Z motors.
 Meaning, the right Z motor is connected to the E1 stepper driver.
 Use the "G32" gcode to level both lead screws.
 -The PINDA thermistor is connected to thermistor E1.
 What about the "PINDA temperature calibration feature".
 You may read my posting in the Duet forums: https://forum.duet3d.com/topic/16972/pinda-2-probe-with-temperature-compensation?_=1593546022132   TL:DR -> right now it's not possible without conditional gcode.
-Prusa uses a temperature table as the PINDA inaccurcy isn't linear with rising temperatures.
+Prusa uses a temperature table as the PINDA inaccuracy isn't linear with rising temperatures.
 -I always use "G32" to home my axis or "Home all".
 This means I did not

 **Example start gcode for Prusa Slicer:**